tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted.md

 She had settled into a frigid crouch.
 Her spines had begun to sag back down into place.

 “Good.
 You’re going to be relocated then.
 Placed on the shelf at a local thrift store.
 You’re going to sign a contract with me, bound in your blood.
-You’re not going to torment me anymore.
+You’re not going to hurt another living soul.
 All you did was torment in life, even in death.
 That ends now, here.
 The next person who picks you up will find that their luck has changed for the better.
 Maybe their missing car keys turn up on the stairs.
 Maybe they find an extra twenty in their coat pocket.”

 I could see the rise of disgust, of inconvenience in her eyes.
 She delighted in herself.
 She’d always made things about her.
 I knew the type well.